 Let The Reagan Years Begin

-If it wasn't for the fact that Karen Black hosted an episode in the second season, I'd have the same issue that I've had with a bulk of the host from this season, in that, I'm not really familiar with her career so the show doesn't end up getting any bonus points for simply triggering a nostalgic response due to the comfort that comes with familiarity.
+If it wasn't for the fact that Karen Black hosted an episode in the second season, I'd have the same issue that I've had with a bulk of the host from this season, in that, I'm not really familiar with her career.
+This leads to shows that don't end up getting any bonus points for simply triggering a nostalgic response due to the comfort that comes with familiarity.

 That said, the fact that I was familiar with Mrs. Black from just watching her in season two, caused me to instantly root for her when I saw she was next in the queue.
-Where I felt Karen's first appearance was overshadowed by the fact that it was Chevy's last shoe, this episode was fully hers and she did a perfectly fine job as a host.
+Where I felt Karen's first appearance was overshadowed by the fact that it was Chevy's last shoe, this episode was wholly hers, and she did a perfectly fine job as a host.

-This issue with the hosts from this season's careers not building to the point where they are now modern day famous may be why this cast of Not Ready For Prime Time Players never got their redemption.
-Where I understand the audience of the time not accepting them because they were replacing the beloved initial cast, I feel more modern fans would change their view if only there were bigger names hosting from the comedy world to lure fans in to revisit the season and see it not as bad as it sounds.
+This issue with the hosts from this season's careers not building to the point where they are now modern-day famous may be why this cast of Not Ready For Prime Time Players never got their redemption.
+Where I understand the audience of the time not accepting them because they were replacing the beloved initial cast, I feel more modern fans would change their view if only bigger names were hosting from the comedy world to lure fans in to revisit the season and see it not as bad as it sounds.

 So, now that I've introduced the above idea, it's now time to move on and share what I saw as I give you...

 The Wicker Breakdown:

 The show starts on Ronald Reagan's Inauguration Day with the Carter family snatching up as much as they can as they pack up to move out of the White House.
 Carter gets a call on the emergency phone and rather than answer, he steals the phone as well.
 The Reagan's arrive and tell the Carters to leave, but they stand their ground as they announce, "Live from New York..."

 This was followed by a fake TV ad for a new album entitled The Legendary Composers which credits classical composers for modern pop hits from the time.